mike-tr/2016RpgGame/README.md

 Also, Attacks, Arrows, and 1 Spell.
 All works quite good with some damage.

-Also a way to create a Bot, that just randomly tries to kill everyone he see.
+Also a way to create a Bot, that just randomly tries to kill everyone he see, the bot get random items, when it dies it drops everything.
 Also A* path finding system, that i used and wrote via some youtube tutorial on A*, (Probably Sebastian Lague).

 the reason i didnt continue it?